Serializers

 GET_METADATAReturn default metadata for class and version

-TADIR_INSERTInsert object into TADIR
+TADIR_INSERTInsert the object into TADIR

-TADIR_DELETEDelete object from TADIR
+TADIR_DELETEDelete the object from TADIR

 EXISTS_A_LOCK_ENTRY_FORCheck if an enqueue lock exists